Reliance Capital: History

 Reliance Capital Limited was incorporated in 1986 at Ahmedabad in Gujarat as Reliance Capital & Finance Trust Limited.
 The name Reliance Capital came into effect on 5 January 1995.
+Reliance Capital obtained its registration as a non-banking finance company (NBFC) in December 1998.

 In 2002, Reliance Capital Ltd shifted its registered office to Jamnagar in Gujarat before it finally moved to Mumbai in Maharashtra, in 2006.

 In 2006, Reliance Capital Ventures Limited merged with Reliance Capital.
 With this merger the shareholder base of Reliance Capital rose from 0.15 million shareholders to 1.3 million.

 Reliance Capital entered the capital market with a maiden public issue in 1990 and in subsequent years further tapped the capital market through rights issue and public issues.
 The equity shares were initially listed on the Ahmedabad Stock Exchange and the Stock Exchange Mumbai.
 The equity shares are listed on the Stock Exchange Mumbai and the National Stock Exchange of India.